-Now, since we have multiple queues on both VM tap interface and the fabric interface.
-Traffic on all lcores are very well balanced.
-Please keep this in mind as an "ideal" traffic profile that we are expecting the vRouter to has.
-In production, we usually deal with more complicated vRouter lcore configurations and traffic profiles, so the lcore balancing may be appear as perfect as what we are seeing in lab environment, but at least you have a good baseline in your mind and knows what to look when the result is far worse than expected.
+Now we have multiple queues on both the VM tap interface and the fabric interface.
+Traffic on all lcores are well balanced.
+Please keep this in mind as an ideal traffic profile that we are expecting the vRouter to have.
+In production, we usually deal with more complicated vRouter lcore configurations and traffic profiles, so the lcore balancing may be appear as perfect as what we are seeing in lab environment, but at least you have a good baseline in your mind and know what to look for when the result is far worse than expected.